-The California Committee on Employment of People with Disabilities is established in California statute to advance the employment of people with disabilities in the state.
+The California Committee on Employment of People with Disabilities (CCEPD) was established to advance the employment of people with disabilities in the state.
 Policy-related responsibilities of the committee were first defined in the Workforce Inclusion Act (Aroner, Statutes of 2002) and amended as part of the Budget Act of 2011, under Assembly Bill 119.
-The primary function of the committee is to consult with and advise the Secretary of the Labor and Workforce Development Agency and the Secretary of the California Health and Human Services Agency on all issues related to full inclusion in the workforce of persons with disabilities, in order to:
+The primary function of the CCEPD is to consult with and advise the Secretary of the Labor and Workforce Development Agency and the Secretary of the California Health and Human Services Agency on all issues related to full inclusion in the workforce of persons with disabilities, in order to:

 Bring individuals with disabilities into gainful employment at a rate that is as close as possible to that of the general population.

 Support the goals of equality of opportunity, full participation, independent living, and economic self-sufficiency for these individuals.